iusrepo/ius.io/docs/GettingStarted.md

 ## Subscribing to the IUS Repository

-Release RPMs are the preferred method of subscribing to an RPM repository because they contains all the necessary configuration and key files to access the repository.
+Release RPMs are the preferred method of subscribing to an RPM repository because they contain all the necessary configuration and key files to access the repository.

 To subscribe a system to the IUS repository, you need to install the